 Located 50 miles from the Atlantic Ocean and just off the Pamlico Sound sits North Carolina’s first incorporated town, Bath.
-In the 1600’s French Huguenots arrived from Virginia and set up the first working port in the state.
-With it’s location on the water, it made a perfect spot to trade fur and tobacco…. and pirates.
+In the 1600’s, French Huguenots arrived from Virginia and set up the first working port in the state.
+With its location on the water, it made Bath, North Carolina a perfect spot to trade fur and tobacco…. and pirates.

-What You’ll See in Historic Bath
+What You’ll See in Historic Bath, North Carolina

 His family lived in the home for many years.
 During the early 19th century, the home was owned by the Marsh family who were ship merchants from Rhode Island.
 This home is one of the oldest surviving dwelling houses in North Carolina.

 Land of John Lawson.
 Lawson arrived in Bath around 1700 and left the most important historical document on the area in his work, A New Voyage to Carolina which documented his trip to North Carolina and his time in Bath and surrounding area.

 Joseph Bonner House.
 In 1830, Joseph Bonner purchased the land on which John Lawson’s house once stood and built his own home with sprawling front porch to overlook the sound.

 Van Der Veer House.
 This house once owned by a prominent banker was constructed around 1790.
 It features a gambrel roof and double-shouldered Flemish bond chimneys.
 The interior is open to the public and features information and artifacts from the time period.